Shahtoosh: Properties

 The average fiber diameter of the down hair is 11.45 microns with a standard deviation of 1.78 microns and a coefficient of variation of 15.55%, and a span from 6.25 to 16.25 microns.
 Because of the small fiber diameter, the down hair of the chirus is the finest of all animal hairs.
 The down hair is wavy and mosaic scaled with a scale spacing of 5.3 scales per 100 microns.
 The scale width tapers in the upward direction of the hair to the next scale ring.
 At the scale edge, the hair is thicker, making the fiber diameter uneven along the length of the hair.
 The hair of the chirus is beige to gray, and white on the belly.
 Only 12-14 % of the down hair is white and more expensive.
 The lighter the hair color, the lighter the shades that can be dyed.

 The guard hairs are separated from the down hair by sorting.
 However, due to the fineness and low tensile strength of the fiber, sorting can only be done manually and incompletely, resulting in guard hairs in scarves.
-Due to tiny air bubbles in the hair, the guard hairs of shatoosh show a pattern like laid stone slabs under a light microscope.
-This allows shatoosh to be distinguished from cashmere wool products under a light microscope, where guard hairs of cashmere wool look like dark stripes with light-colored edges.
+Due to tiny air bubbles in the hair, the guard hairs of shahtoosh show a pattern like laid stone slabs under a light microscope.
+This allows shahtoosh to be distinguished from cashmere wool products under a light microscope, where guard hairs of cashmere wool look like dark stripes with light-colored edges.